 RecurPost supports to schedule Google My Business posts

-RecurPost assists you in improving your brand engagement on multiple platforms.
-It allows you to schedule Instagram posts on your personal and business profiles to entertain your audience with images, stories, and reels.
-You can schedule Facebook posts on your profiles, business pages, and groups.
+RecurPost helps boost brand engagement across platforms.
+You can schedule Instagram posts (personal and business) with images, stories, and reels.
+It also supports scheduling Facebook posts on profiles, pages, and groups.

-RecurPost is among the few social media tools that help you to schedule Google Business Profile posts with your chosen call to action button to promote your brand locally.
-You should try its features by signing up for a free trial.
+RecurPost is one of the few tools that schedule Google Business Profile posts with CTA buttons, helping promote your brand locally.
+Try its features with a free trial.

 business suppport